puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * Note the long string of log messages, which should end with `notice: Finished catalog run in [...] seconds`.

 > You are now fully managing the agent node.
-It has checked in with the puppet master for the first time, and received its configuration info.
+It has checked in with the puppet master for the first time and received its configuration info.
 It will continue to check in and fetch new configurations every 30 minutes.
-The node will also appear in the console, where you can make changes to its configuration by assigning classes and modifying parameters.
+The node will also appear in the console, where you can make changes to its configuration by assigning classes and modifying the values of class parameters.

 ### Viewing the Agent Node in the Console